Cardiovascular Disease Fellowship

 About Our Faculty

 Study with Active Practitioners and Clinical Researchers

-More than 70 providers from HCMC and Abbott-Northwestern Hospital actively participate in the Cardiovascular Disease Fellowship.
+More than 70 providers from Hennepin Healthcare and Abbott-Northwestern Hospital actively participate in the Cardiovascular Disease Fellowship.
 These specialists are leaders in their fields and work directly with our fellows.
-At HCMC, our faculty hold leadership positions within our healthcare system as well as teaching positions at the University of Minnesota Medical School.
+At Hennepin Healthcare, our faculty hold leadership positions within our healthcare system as well as teaching positions at the University of Minnesota Medical School.
 Abbott-Northwestern Hospital faculty manage one of the nation’s leading private heart institutes.
 Many are actively pursuing clinical research at their respective facilities.

-- Dr. Bradley A. Bart, Program Director, Chief – Cardiology Division, HCMC; Associate Professor of Medicine, University of Minnesota
+- Dr. Bradley A. Bart, Program Director, Chief – Cardiology Division, Hennepin Healthcare; Professor of Medicine, University of Minnesota

 - Dr. Kevin M. Harris, Site Director, Abbott-Northwestern Hospital/Minneapolis Heart Institute